Li-Ming-Fan/text_classification/README.md

 * Model defining, or graph defining module
 * Training, validation, prediction procedures

-The train/valid/pred procedures for supervised learnings are much the same for different tasks, so I tried to implement the model wrapper as task-independent as possible.
+The train/valid/pred procedures for supervised learnings are much the same for different tasks, so I tried to implement the model wrapper to be task-independent.
 Then one can focus on data preprocessing and model construction jobs.

-(in progress)
+## Models

+* CNN
+* RNN + Attention-Pooling
+* CNN + Self-Matching

 ## References